Blockstream/satellite/README.md

 | LNB mounting bracket     | No              |                            |
 | Coaxial Cable            | No              | RG6 Cable                  |

-Note both the satellite dish and the LNB are **region-specific**, that is, they must attend to the specifications of the satellite that covers your region.
+Note that both the satellite dish and the LNB are **region-specific**, that is, they must attend to the specifications of the satellite that covers your region.
 This is because they must be appropriate for the frequency band of your satellite.

 Additionally, each of the above three setups has specific complementary components, which are summarized below: